TenderOwl/Frog/README.md

 To build the frog application just open project folder in Builder and press "Execute" (F5).
 It will download requirements and build the app.

+## Localization

+If you want to provide localization for your language you may use [Poedit](https://poedit.net) to create translations.
+Source files listed in `po/POTFILES`.

 # Contribution

 Any help is appreciated :)